Presence sensing basics

 How your home learns when you leave or come home

-- Presence sensing should start working right away if you’ve set your phone to help tell when you’re home.
-If you don’t have a phone helping decide when you leave or come home, there will be a learning period that usually takes about a week before your home can automatically switch to Home or Away.
+- Presence sensing should start working straight away if you’ve set your phone to help tell when you’re home.
+If you don’t have a phone that decides when you leave or come home, there will be a learning period that usually takes about a week before your home can automatically switch to Home or Away.

 How Nest products help sense when you leave or come home

 - Nest thermostat: When you’re coming home, your Nest thermostat will notice activity and switch your home out of Away very quickly.
-But when you leave, it will wait a while before switching itself to Eco Temperatures, and switching your home to Away, to make sure everyone’s gone.
+But when you leave, it will wait a while before switching itself to Eco Temperatures, and switching your home to Away, to make sure that everyone’s left.

 Note: Google Nest Temperature Sensors do not have activity sensors, so they cannot help with automatic switching.